-ASUS had launched the ROG Phone last year and it was priced quite high, to be honest.
-But looks like this time, with the ROG Phone II, ASUS has got almost everything right, including a killer pricing that has put it to a direct competition against the likes of OnePlus 7 Series.
-Just by looking at the specs, you can tell that it’s the new ‘Specs King’ while some others called it the ‘Ultimate Gaming Phone’, but hey, I’m not here to set just one perspective and tell everyone that it’s the best gaming phone.
+ASUS had launched the ROG Phone last year, and it was priced quite high, to be honest.
+But it looks like this time, with the ROG Phone II, ASUS has got almost everything right, including a killer pricing that has put it to a direct competition against the likes of OnePlus 7 Series.
+Just by looking at the specs, you can tell that it’s the new ‘Specs King’ while some others called it the ‘Ultimate Gaming Phone,’ but hey, I’m not here to set just one perspective and tell everyone that it’s the best gaming phone.

-We did post our hands-on review as soon as the phone was launched, and now it’s time to check out the full-pledged ROG Phone II review.
+We did post our hands-on review as soon as the phone launched, and now it’s time to check out the full-pledged ROG Phone II review.

 ROG Phone II Review

 When ASUS sent a ROG Phone II just a few days ago, right after setting up the phone and using the phone for roughly a day, I was quite sure that I need to try out many things and use it very extensively to find out whether it’s worth spending on this phone.
-The highlights of the ROG Phone II are 6000mAh battery, Snapdragon 855+ overclocked to 2.96GHz with 8GB of RAM, 6.59-inch AMOLED screen with 120Hz refresh rate.
-But there are other massive features of the phone and about that, we will talk in detail.
+The highlights of the ROG Phone II are 6000mAh battery; Snapdragon 855+ overclocked to 2.96GHz with 8GB of RAM, 6.59-inch AMOLED screen with 120Hz refresh rate.
+But there are other massive features of the phone, and about that, we will talk in detail.

 Am I holding a phone or something else?

-Right after I unboxed the phone and took it in hands, my first reaction was like ‘Am I holding a phone or something else?’
+Right after I unboxed the phone and took it in hands, my first reaction was like, ‘Am I holding a phone or something else?’
 The ROG Phone II is quite heavy at 240 grams, but that’s for a good reason for sure.
-The display is massive and the overall footprint of the phone is quite large.
+The display is massive, and the overall footprint of the phone is quite large.
 On the front, there is a 6.59 inch AMOLED display with a 120Hz refresh rate protected by Gorilla Glass 6.

-On the right edge, there is a power button and above that, there are the volume rockers.
+On the right edge, there is a power button, and above that, there are the volume rockers.
 At the bottom, there is a headphone jack supporting 24-bit DAC and a USB-C port for charging and data transfer.
 Interestingly, there is another USB-C port on the left edge of the phone, along with a custom port for accessories.
-There is a SIM card tray on the left edge of the phone.
+There is a SIM card tray on the left side of the phone.

 The 6.59-inch Full HD+ AMOLED display with the incredible 120Hz refresh rate is something that you won’t find on most smartphones, even on many affordable flagships like OnePlus 7T Pro.

 ASUS has provided options to manually adjust the refresh rate from 60Hz to 90Hz and up to 120Hz.
 The screen has a maximum brightness of up to 600nits.
 Outdoor visibility is damn good.
-During regular usage, I tried to check if I need that 120Hz refresh rate but it turns out that for normal usage, lowering down the refresh rate to 90Hz works just well.
+During regular usage, I tried to check if I need that 120Hz refresh rate, but it turns out that for standard usage, lowering down the refresh rate to 90Hz works just well.
 However, with the refresh rate of 120Hz, everything feels so damn smooth- From opening the app drawer to switch between apps to scrolling Facebook’s newsfeed, everything feels extra smooth.